aidos-lab/aidos-lab.github.io/content/_index.md

 figure out what is going on.
 If this sounds enticing to you, we would love to hear from you!

+## Bachelor's and master's theses

+If you are interested in writing your thesis with us, please send your CV, your transcript of records, and a brief cover letter stating your research interests to bastian.rieck@helmholtz-muenchen.de.

 ## Open positions

 There are no open positions at the moment.